Milestone Mastercard® - $700 Credit Limit review: Shocking fees will steer you toward better cards

 How the Milestone Mastercard works

 The Milestone Mastercard works like a typical unsecured credit card.
-You can make purchases up to your credit limit and you must pay your balance off by the card’s due date to avoid interest.
-You won’t earn rewards with the card, so there’s not much to keep track of other than your balance and the cost of keeping the card in your wallet.
+You can make purchases up to your credit limit and you must pay off your balance by the card’s due date to avoid interest.
+You won’t earn rewards with the card, so you only need to monitor your balance and the cost of keeping the card in your wallet.

-Thoroughly read the terms of the card you qualify for before moving forward with your application since this confusing process could stick you with a version of the card that charges exorbitant additional fees — up to $150 each year in monthly fees, annual fees ranging from $35 to $99 each year or up to $175 in the first year and $49 thereafter, and an extremely high ongoing APR (from 24.9 percent variable up to 35.9 percent variable).
+Thoroughly read the terms of the card you qualify for before applying, since this confusing process could stick you with a version of the card that charges costly additional fees — up to $150 each year in monthly fees, annual fees ranging from $35 to $99 each year or up to $175 in the first year and $49 thereafter as well as an extremely high ongoing APR (from 24.9 percent variable up to 35.9 percent variable).

 If you’re offered a version of the Milestone Mastercard with sky-high rates and fees, you should almost certainly avoid the card.
 You can find many alternative credit-building cards that charge no annual fees, carry lower APRs or offer rewards programs.